w3f/General-Grants-Program/grants/speculative/load_balanced_endpoints_operations.md

 [GitHub](https://github.com/mitchellpkt/), [Twitter](https://twitter.com/Mitchellpkt0), [LinkedIn](https://www.linkedin.com/in/mitchellpkt/), [Medium](https://medium.com/@mitchellpkt)

 **Rohit Gupta**
-Rohit was a DevOps Fellow at Insight, who is experieced with architecting cloud solutions and developing one-click deployments.
+Rohit was a DevOps Fellow at Insight, who is experienced with architecting cloud solutions and developing one-click deployments.
 He has worked with the tooling for this project, and is eager to apply these practices within the W3F ecosystem.

 ## **Team Code Repos**